DTS-STN/passport-status-aad/README.md

 # Passport Status AAD configuration

-This Terraform project contains the various Azure Active Directory configurations (ie: enterprise application and application registration) used by the Passport Status application.
+This Terraform/Terragrunt project contains the various Azure Active Directory configurations (ie: enterprise application and application registration) used by the Passport Status application.

 ## Requirements